glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/appendix/braf.md

 BRAF is a gene that provides instructions for making the B-Raf protein, part of a signalling pathway that helps regulate cell growth.
 Researchers had discovered that alterations involving BRAF were common in pilocytic astrocytomas.
 That finding suggested two hopeful possibilities: molecular changes might help explain how these tumours behaved, and medicines might eventually be designed to target them.

-Earlier versions of this appendix referred simply to a “BRAF abnormality” and suggested that its presence generally meant a better outcome.
+I originally wrote simply of a “BRAF abnormality” and assumed that having one generally meant a better outcome.
 That was too broad.

 ## What We Know in 2026